FireguiQueen/Word-Cup-Schedule-2022/README.md

 </p>

 ## :sparkles: Project
-With this small project you can see the date and time of the world cup matches.
+With this small project you can see the date and time of the world cup matches. </br>
+*not finished yet*

 </br>